Cervator/KubicValheim/README.md

 ## Connecting to your server

 Find an IP to one of your cluster nodes (the longer lived the better) by using `kubectl get nodes -o wide`, then add the right port from your server set, for instance `31457` (the "+1" port) for valheim1 `[IP]:[port]` then add that to the Steam server browser.
 The server generally comes online pretty fast but crashes easily, you can watch it with `kubectl logs <server-name>-<gibberish>` (adjust accordingly to your pod name, seen with `kubectl get pods`)

+## Taking backups

+You can take backups by either snapshotting the disk that's backing the Valheim persistent volume, copying the game files, or both.
+For instance in a terminal with `kubectl` configured, with the name of the Valheim pod handy, and in a directory you want to download the files to:

+* `kubectl cp valheim1-64b954b5b-jmtmc:/home/steam/.config/unity3d/IronGate/Valheim/worlds/Dedicated.db Dedicated.db`
+* `kubectl cp valheim1-64b954b5b-jmtmc:/home/steam/.config/unity3d/IronGate/Valheim/worlds/Dedicated.fwl Dedicated.fwl`

 ## License